 Planning & Community Development

 The Economic Development Division of the RPC is a central resource for a variety of innovative financing programs for businesses, organizations, and governments in East Central Illinois (click here for Program Summary Sheet):

-All programs are intended for small businesses that cannot fully access conventional lending resources, in furthering the economic development of the region.
+These programs are intended for projects that cannot fully access conventional lending resources, in furthering the economic development of the region.

-The Champaign County Regional Planning Commission (RPC) is a central resource for a variety of innovative federal, state and local business loan programs.
-These programs are designed to stimulate the growth, expansion and retention of businesses within Champaign County.
-The RPC’s economic development programs offer borrowers lower interest rates, long-term fixed rate financing, lower down payment requirements, and enhanced private lender risk.
-RPC staff are available to analyze and structure the most attractive financing proposal based upon business needs, employment opportunities created, and the level of private sector participation.
-The Commission is a well established participant in the commercial lending field having closed on over 150 loans with a total volume of over $12 million.
+The RPC is a central resource for a variety of innovative financing programs.
+These programs are designed to stimulate the growth, expansion and retention of businesses and economic development in East Central Illinois.
+The RPC’s programs offer borrowers low interest rates, long-term fixed rate financing, lower down payment requirements, and enhanced private lender risk.
+RPC staff analyzes and structures the most attractive financing proposal based upon project needs, employment, community impact, and private section participation.
+The RPC is a well-established participant in the financing field, having closed over 230 loans with a total volume of over $21 million.

 Please click here to view RPC's accessibility information.

-- Three years historical financial statements and tax returns
+- Three years historical business federal tax returns (existing entity)

-- Each applicant will be charged a one percent origination fee
+- Each client will be charged a one percent origination fee

 Economic Development Specialist